Things to do in Stanley, Idaho

-The Sawtooth Basin and Stanley, Idaho offer more recreation than you can do in a week, month, year and even a lifetime!
-Don’t feel overwhelmed!
-We have put together a list of our favorite must see attractions and adventures to help you squeeze all the juice out of your time in Idaho!
+The Sawtooth Basin and Stanley, Idaho offer more recreation than you can do in a week, month, year and even a lifetime, but don’t feel overwhelmed!
+We have put together a list of our favorite must-see attractions and adventures to help you make the most of your time in Stanley, Idaho!

 Redfish Lake Lodge

 Redfish Lake Lodge– Is open Memorial Day through October and offers boat rentals, incredible dining and drinking, free summer concerts, a general store and souvenir shop, bike rentals and offers a hikers boat shuttle across the lake.
 Ask about our complementary shuttle to lodge!

 Spring in Stanley and the Sawtooth Mountains holds its own special magic, making it an unforgettable experience as the Sawtooth Mountains awaken from their winter slumber.

 Steelhead fishing is a popular sport in Stanley and surrounding areas as the Steelhead return, and new smolts are released March through April, depending on the year.